dlk3/udm-hacks/ntopng-udm/README.md

    -v /mnt/data/ntopng/ntopng.conf:/etc/ntopng/ntopng.conf \
    -v /mnt/data/ntopng/redis.conf:/etc/redis/redis.conf \
    -v /mnt/data/ntopng/lib:/var/lib/ntopng \
+   -v /mnt/data/ntopng/redis:/var/lib/redis \
    ntopng-udm:latest
 ```
 ## Accessing ntopng

 Point your browser to https://YOUR.UDM.IP.ADDRESS:3001, for example: hppts://192.168.1.1:3001

+In this container ntopng is configured with a self-signed SSL certificate for HTTPS security.
+Your browser will ask you to accept this certificate the first time you access ntopng.

 The ntopng documentation can be found [here](https://www.ntop.org/guides/ntopng/).
 Note that this container runs the Community Edition of ntopng.